-Gladstone Commercial Corporation is a real estate investment trust ("REIT") that was incorporated under the General Corporation Law of the State of Maryland on February 14, 2003.
+Gladstone Commercial Corporation was incorporated under the General Corporation Law of the State of Maryland on February 14, 2003.
+We have elected to be taxed as a real estate investment trust ("REIT") for federal income tax purposes.
 We focus on acquiring, owning and managing primarily office and industrial properties.
-On a selective basis, we may make long term industrial and office mortgage loans; however, we do not have any mortgage loans currently outstanding.
+On a selective basis, we may make long term industrial and office mortgage loans receivable; however, we do not have any mortgage loans currently outstanding.
 Subject to certain restrictions and limitations, our business is managed by Gladstone Management Corporation, a Delaware corporation (the "Adviser"), and administrative services are provided by Gladstone Administration, LLC, a Delaware limited liability company (the "Administrator"), each pursuant to a contractual arrangement with us.
 Our Adviser and Administrator collectively employ all of our personnel and pay their salaries, benefits, and general expenses directly.
 Gladstone Commercial Corporation conducts substantially all of its operations through a subsidiary, Gladstone Commercial Limited Partnership, a Delaware limited partnership (the "Operating Partnership").